-This chicken chow mein recipe has crisp noodles like you’ll find in American Chinese restaurants but without the added fat, making this is a fairly healthy version of chicken chow mein.
+This chicken chow mein recipe has crisp noodles like you’ll find in American Chinese restaurants but without the added fat.
 The chicken is marinated and then stir-fried along with ginger, onions, Chinese mushrooms, and flowering chives.

 In China, chow mein is made with soft noodles or egg noodles; this recipe calls for wonton noodles cooked soft.
 If you prefer a crispy chow mein, you will need to boil the noodles first, then add more oil than the recipe calls for and stir-fry to dry them out.
 The chicken is marinated and then stir-fried with plenty of vegetables in a flavorful sauce.
 If you like, feel free to swap the chicken with pork or prawns.

 This classic stir-fry dish is a crowd pleaser.
 Simply stir-fry noodles along with a variety of fresh vegetables, including bell peppers, zucchini, and mushrooms for a colorful and filling dish.
 The recipe is finished off with a sauce combining oyster sauce, light and dark soy sauce, rice wine, sugar, and sesame oil.